Why I am Still a Christian (Even After Being Kicked Out)

 No, I'm not talking about experiences I've had during past lives.
 Whether I have past lives or not is moot.
 That's not what I'm talking about.
 I'm talking about experiences I've undergone in my past.

-In the past, I've used those experiences as reasons to lead me towards fear.
-This was incorrect.
-Fear is the opposite of love, and it is the opposite of what I believe.
-Fear is a tricky emotion and line of logic.
-When fear is the basis of a belief, it tricks its believers into thinking that they're doing the right thing, when all they do is hate.
 There's the mentality that they're "saving someone" from an evil that they believe exists.
 They fear the unseen, the unprovable, and thus, they take everything literally, grasping for any hope they can.
 To put things in their language, they're warning people of a cliff ahead.
 What they can't see is that the cliff is a small crack.
 This fear-based system is the equivalent of "stepping on a crack will break your mother's back."
-They do more danger from fear, which is fear's goal (if an emotion could have a goal), than they would do if their belief system were based in love.
+They do more danger from fear, which is fear's goal (if an emotion could have a goal), than they would do if their belief system were based on love.
 And because they're stuck in a fear-based belief system, they're unable to see the actual damage their "love" is causing to those around them.

-The experiences I've had paired inexplicably well with the teachings I learned through deep study in the seminary, and I learned a new belief system that I carry with me.
+The experiences I've had have paired inexplicably well with the teachings I learned through deep study in the seminary, and I've developed a new belief system that I carry with me.
 It's based on love at its core.
 There's nothing to spiritually fear, and without that spiritual fear, the physical fears and mental fears persist, but those are much easier to prove as fact or fiction.
 Thus, they can be mitigated.
 To see everything from a "Biblical perspective," which some of those in the Christian faith claim to see things, there ought to be a pair of glasses on the person's face (for lack of a better metaphor).
 The lenses in those glasses ought to be made of love, not fear, for an accurate portrayal of how the Law, the Prophets, the Gospels, the Letters of Paul, and the Epistles all depict the world - to love Himself.

 2) Progressive Theology